ViaScientific/vfdocs/docs/ViaFoundry/overview.md

-intuitive and powerful bioinformatics platform designed to simplify pipeline design, development and maintenance, enabling analysis and management of mass quantities of samples on High Performance Computing (HPC) environments, cloud services, or personal workstations.
+intuitive and powerful bioinformatics platform designed to simplify pipeline design, development and maintenance, enabling analysis and management of mass quantities of samples on High Performance Computing (HPC) environments, cloud services (AWS, Google Cloud etc.), or personal workstations.
 It automatically builds [Nextflow](https://www.nextflow.io/) pipelines by assembling components such as processes and modules, enabling seamless implementation of complex bioinformatics workflows.
+Moreover, we offer assistance for nf-core or customized nextflow pipelines, allowing easy integration of these pipelines directly from Github or Bitbucket repositories.

-### Benefits of Via Foundry's Design
+## Benefits of Via Foundry's Design

 -   **Build:** Via Foundry's drag-and-drop interface allows for effortless creation of new pipelines, without the need to write